Ancient Greek art: Monumental sculpture

 The Greeks decided very early on that the human form was the most important subject for artistic endeavour.
 Seeing their gods as having human form, there was little distinction between the sacred and the secular in art—the human body was both secular and sacred.
 A male nude of Apollo or Heracles had only slight differences in treatment to one of that year's Olympic boxing champion.
 In the Archaic Period the most important sculptural form was the kouros (plural kouroi), the standing male nude (See for example Biton and Kleobis).
 The kore (plural korai), or standing clothed female figure, was also common, but since Greek society did not permit the public display of female nudity until the 4th century BC, the kore is considered to be of less importance in the development of sculpture.
 By the end of the period architectural sculpture on temples was becoming important.

 As with pottery, the Greeks did not produce monumental sculpture merely for artistic display.
 Statues were commissioned either by aristocratic individuals or by the state, and used for public memorials, as offerings to temples, oracles and sanctuaries (as is frequently shown by inscriptions on the statues), or as markers for graves.
 Statues in the Archaic period were not all intended to represent specific individuals.
 They were depictions of an ideal—beauty, piety, honor or sacrifice.
 These were always depictions of young men, ranging in age from adolescence to early maturity, even when placed on the graves of (presumably) elderly citizens.
 Kouroi were all stylistically similar.
 Graduations in the social stature of the person commissioning the statue were indicated by size rather than artistic innovations.

-Unlike authors, those who practiced the visual arts, including sculpture, initially had a low social status in ancient Greece, though increasingly leading sculptors might become famous and rather wealthy, and often signed their work (unfortunately, often on the plinth, which typically became separated from the statue itself).
+Unlike authors, those who practiced the visual arts, including sculpture, initially had a low social status in ancient Greece, though increasingly leading sculptors might become famous and rather wealthy, and often signed their work (often on the plinth, which typically became separated from the statue itself).
 Plutarch (Life of Pericles, II) said "we admire the work of art but despise the maker of it"; this was a common view in the ancient world.
 Ancient Greek sculpture is categorised by the usual stylistic periods of "Archaic", "Classical" and "Hellenistic", augmented with some extra ones mainly applying to sculpture, such as the Orientalizing Daedalic style and the Severe style of early Classical sculpture.